Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Indeed if you’re visiting Liege or not, they are a must-thing-to-do, must-eat whatever when traveling to Belgium.

-As you see, besides chocolate and beer, Belgians are experts when it comes to elaborate delicious, probably not-so-healthy treats.
+As you see, besides chocolate and beer, Belgians are experts in elaborate delicious, probably not-so-healthy treats.

 And apparently, they like to offer as much variation as possible.